Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ---
 Title: The Abmeldung - How to deregister in Berlin
 Short_title: How to deregister your address (Abmeldung)
-Description: If you move out of Germany, you must do your Abmeldung.
-This guide shows you how to do your Abmeldung in Berlin.
+Description: If you leave Germany, you must do your deregister your address.
+This is called the Abmeldung.
+This guide shows you how to do it in Berlin.
 Date_created: 2018-01-04
 Related_reviews: reviews/abmeldung-deregister-in-berlin/oliver-sympatme.md
 ---